HarunHashim/Hare-and-Tortoise-Project/README.md

 # TORTOISE AND HARE PROJECT
 This is a project I wrote in C to implement the concepts I learned when learning C programming language.

 These concepts include :
--> Multi -threading in C. ( Use of semaphore ad mutex) -> Memory allocation and deallocation
+-> Multi -threading in C. ( Use of semaphore ad mutex)
+-> Memory allocation and deallocation
 -> Use of queues and linked lists to store data.
 -> Separation of code into header files and source files.

 # The files for this project

-->makefile
+->makefile.
 ->defs.h 	- contains all structure  and fuctions references used in the program .
-->deque.c 	- contains functions used to manipulate the deque ->main.c 	- main control flow of the program
+->deque.c 	- contains functions used to manipulate the deque
+->main.c 	- main control flow of the program.
-->fight.c 	- the fight function
+->fight.c 	- the fight function.
-->fighter.c	- contains all functions used to manipulate and initiallize  fighter types ->threads.c - contains all the thread functions used in the program ->stats.c 	- contains all the functions used to manipualte and initialize  statistics ->specs.c	- contains all the functions used to manipulate and initialize  specs .
+->fighter.c	- contains all functions used to manipulate and initiallize  fighter types.
+->threads.c - contains all the thread functions used in the program.
+->stats.c 	- contains all the functions used to manipualte and initialize  statistics.
+->specs.c	- contains all the functions used to manipulate and initialize  specs .

 # The purpose of this program and how it works